jesse-wolven/jessewolven.com/README.md

 # Jesse Wolven's Website

-A cross between a personal website and a developer profile One page sectional website developed with HTML, CSS, JS, & PHP using a MVC architecture for added security and more maintainable code.
+A cross between a personal website and a developer profile.

+A one page sectional website developed with HTML, CSS, JS, & PHP using a MVC architecture for added security and more maintainable code.

 Currently contains: